munaja/deals-yc-w22/README.md

 - Run command `go build .` to create the executabble file, then execute it.

 ### API Documentation
-Testing can be done using `postman` directly please import the collection which is available in the project repository under `request-doc` directory.
+Testing can be done using `postman` directly please import the collection which is available in the project repository under `test` directory: `https://github.com/munaja/deals-yc-w22/blob/main/test/Deals%20YC%20W22.postman_collection.json`.
 The file name is `Deals YC W22.postman_collection`, imported collection name should be `Deals YC W22`.

 There is environment variable named `{{customer-host}}` which should be filled with host server created by the app, for example: `localhost:8100`

 Some special flow of the request:
 - Account registration needs an activation, which will be included in the result if the `env` in the `.env` is set to `development`, for example result will have a note similar to this  `For Dev Only: use this path '/account/confirm-by-email?email=santoso_03@gmail.com&token=fb8bbf42-c36d-4be2-a36a-3af4a471bf56' to activate account`.
 There for after registration please access the given path `/account/confirm-by-email?email=santoso_03@gmail.com&token=fb8bbf42-c36d-4be2-a36a-3af4a471bf56` from postman which available under `Account` directory request `Request Confirmation By Email`
 - Login will return data with access token as one of it's field.
 Will be needed in most of the case as bearer token.
 Put in the token field, under the main direcotry > `Authorization` tab > type `Bearer Token`

+There is also example data that can be imported by mysql: `https://github.com/munaja/deals-yc-w22/blob/main/test/deals-yc-w22.sql`